gmartinsribeiro/controller-detector/README.md

 For InputDevice you can read further [here.](https://developer.android.com/reference/android/view/InputDevice.html)

 For DeviceInputType, it defines the following values: DPAD, GAMEPAD, KEYBOARD, MOUSE, STYLUS, TOUCHPAD, TOUCHSCREEN, TRACKBALL, TVREMOTE, UNRECOGNIZED

+## Tested Devices
+An analysis of several devices was made in order to check the correctness of the recognition algorithm.
+This analysis and the list of confirmed supported devices is [here.](https://docs.google.com/document/d/1Vw1gcduL2oMhtW0se3IvQIH8wanySyLB3CMG4A1ZHpg)